AdobeDocs/workfront.en/help/administration-and-setup/get-started-wf-administration/manage-available-licenses-in-your-system.md

  <li value="6">Click <span class="bold">Save</span>.</li>
 </ol>

-As a `Workfront administrator`, you can set maximum license counts for the Home Groups to prevent a business unit from using Workfront licenses purchased for other business units.
+As a Workfront administrator, you can set maximum license counts for the Home Groups to prevent a business unit from using Workfront licenses purchased for other business units.
 For instructions, see [Set the maximum license count for a Home Group](#set) in this article.

 ## Set the maximum license count for a Home Group

-As a `Workfront administrator`, you can set maximum license counts for the top-level Home Groups in your system.
-This allows you to prevent a business unit from using `Workfront` licenses purchased for other business units within your organization.
+As a Workfront administrator, you can set maximum license counts for the top-level Home Groups in your system.
+This allows you to prevent a business unit from using Workfront licenses purchased for other business units within your organization.

 By default, the max license count is set to N/A, which means there is no limit. group administrators can view the number of licenses allocated and used in a Home Group they manage.
 For more information, see View the number of licenses allocated and used in a group in the new Adobe Workfront experience.